portfoliojuanberrios/GARV-BI/README.md

 The system architecture is based on a dual blockchain network to divide public credential verification and private data management between public and private zkEVM chains.
 The API serves as the mediator between the WebApp, smart contracts, and IPFS storage.

-For more details on the network architecture, refer to the provided figures in the thesis report.
+For more details on the network architecture, refer to the provided figures in the report.

 ## Tests